 Welcome to the official website of the Grand Liberal Lodge of Italy, a community of Masonic lodges established on the 27th December 2018

-The first Grand Master of the Grand Liberal Lodge of Italy is Bro.
-Marco Galeazzi.
+The new Grand Master of the Grand Liberal Lodge of Italy is Sister Luisa Ceravolo.

 The Grand Liberal Lodge of Italy is a community of masonic lodges of men and women which work the first three degrees of symbolic Freemasonry: Entered Apprentice, Fellowcraft and Master Mason.

 The Grand Dignitaries and some of the Grand Officers of the Grand Liberal Lodge are the members of the Executive Council.

 “We are always looking for something that complements us…

 to evolve in doubt, to know ourselves in the experience

 and in the life of brotherhood”.